All Of Pete Davidson's Girlfriends In Chronological Order

 — Complex (@Complex) August 25, 2023

-Following a rapid cooling of his connection with Ratajkowski, Pete Davidson’s dating history took another twist as he began to spend more time with his Bodies, Bodies, Bodies co-star, Chase Sui Wonders, just a few months later.
+Following the rapid end of his connection with Ratajkowski, Pete Davidson’s dating history took another twist as he started spending more time with his Bodies, Bodies, Bodies co-star Chase Sui Wonders.

 They were first spotted enjoying a dinner outing and hanging out at the comedian’s apartment in NYC in December 2022.
 However, their romance wasn’t officially confirmed until the subsequent month when they were seen publicly holding hands and sharing kisses during a visit to Universal Studios Hollywood.